shramanth95207/Music-Playlist-Project/Readme.md

+NOTES:
-NOTES - Works fully offline - No HTML - Can use CLI or WxPython GUI
+- Works fully offline
+- No HTML
+- Can use CLI or WxPython GUI